snehilsanyal/self-learn-llms/README.md

 - [ ] Remove courses or resources that are not relevant.
 - [ ] In the model race, we can't go on listing models in the repository as it's tough to keep track of models and updates will make the previous models useless.
 Need to think of a better way to organize model zoo.
 - [ ] Maybe add 1-2 contributors or open the repository to contributions to help out.
-- [ ] How can we make it a gret learning experience, hosting notes and tutorials, open discussions, webpage?
+- [ ] How can we make it a great learning experience, hosting notes and tutorials, open discussions, webpage?

 ## Courses